kubewarden/go-wasi-policy-template/README.md

 > **WARNING:** this is not the recommended way to write Kubewarden
 > policies using Go.
+Please read [this](https://docs.kubewarden.io/writing-policies/wasi)
-Please read TODO for more information.
+> section of the Kubewarden documentation for more information.

 This is the template of a plain WASI policy written using Go.
 The policy is then compiled with the official Go compiler.